syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 {% endtabs %}

-## Setting Header for Accordion Items
+## Setting Header for UWP Accordion Items

-SfAccordionItem has `Header` property to set header for the accordion items.
+SfAccordionItem has `Header` property to set header for the UWP Accordion items.
 Set the header as “WinRT” and repeat the same procedure for remaining children with the value as “Windows Phone”, “Silverlight”, “WPF” and “Windows Forms”.

 {% tabs %}